tengu-team/layer-sojobo/README.md

 JuJu - wide users (instead of users on a controller-level) and the principle of an admin-user.
 # Charm

+# Initial setup
+Before the api can be used, one must manually bootstrap a controller, create a model and add a user to the model which has no admin rights to the model.
 # API
 The entire api is modular: extra modules will be loaded automatically if placed in the api-folder, provided they follow the naming rules and provide the required functions.